mithrandyr/SimplySql/README.md

 ## Latest Version

+### 2.0.0
+* First release to support Windows PowerShell 5.1, PS Core and PS7.
+* Migrated the base provider class to .Net

 ### 1.6.2

 * added support for .Net Framework 4.6.1 (included library 'DataReaderToPSObject' is compiled against .Net Standard 2.0 which requires shims on .Net 4.6.1).  (@jantari)